 The main shipping channel from sea to the commercial port is some 5 miles long and lies mainly within the sheltered waters of Poole Harbour.
 The channel is well marked by navigational buoys, most of which are lit, and is dredged to maintain an advised depth of 7.5 metres.
 The port employs its own surveyor and surveys of all navigational channels and berths are undertaken regularly.
-The port carries out periodic major contract maintenance dredging and also operates its own grab dredger which is employed on a daily basis in the channels and berths.

-Poole Harbour Commissioners Document ID PHC PMSC - SMS 86 Authorised By MCA Original Date January 2004 Page Number Oil Spill Contingency Date Revised Revised By Review Due 14 Version 6 July 2021 Harbour Master July 2022
+Poole Harbour Document ID Authorised By Original Date Page Number Commissioners PHC PMSC - SMS 86 MCA January 2004 Oil Spill Contingency Plan Date Revised Revised By Review Due 15 Version 6.2 December 2023 Harbour Master December 2024